signalfx/integrations/aws-ecs/README.md

 By default, SignalFx will import all CloudWatch metrics that are available in your account.
 To retrieve metrics for a subset of available services or regions, modify the connection on the Integrations page.

-#### SmartAgent
+#### Smart Agent

-To auto-discover services and collect more detailed metrics, SignalFx SmartAgent can be deployed in two different ways depend on the type of containers to be monitor.
+To auto-discover services and collect more detailed metrics, SignalFx Smart Agent can be deployed in two different ways depend on the type of containers to be monitor.
 To monitor EC2 containers, see the <a target="_blank" href="https://github.com/signalfx/signalfx-agent/tree/master/deployments/ecs">Smart Agent ECS Deployment Guide</a> and to monitor Fargate containers, see the <a target="_blank" href="https://github.com/signalfx/signalfx-agent/tree/master/deployments/fargate">Smart Agent Fargate Deployment Guide</a> for more detailed instructions.

 ### USAGE